rraif/SoC-Wazuh-Homelab/README.md

 This is all setup and run locally on my machine using VMs.

-The goal is to have an environment where I can test different types of cyberattacks and analyze what is logged by the SIEM, but for now, I just automated the process of malware removal in specific directories.
+The goal is to have an environment where I can test different types of cyberattacks and analyze what is logged by the SIEM.

 ## Infrastructure
 - NAT Network: 192.168.0.X/24 with Static IP allocation to ensure consistent connectivity.